marshallshen/blog/_posts/2015-03-11-cross-service-data-privacy.md

 One interesting finding is that **activities on Google services are recorded**.
 Inside Google Account settings, there are [places that related to content targeting](www.google.com/settings/ads).
 Inside the ad setting, we see that Google tracks our interest based on our web activities.
 ![Google Ad settings](/images/cross_service_data_privacy.png)

-As part of the experiment, we selected a few scenarios to test, and the main goal was to find any surprising signal that utilize users' personal data in an unethical way.
+As part of the experiment, we selected a few scenarios to test, and the main goal was to find any surprising signal that users' personal data is utilized in an unethical way.
 Specifically:

   1. Experiment A: Given profile searches videos about **finance** on **Youtube**, will financial ads be more likely to be listed on the sidebar when the user does Google search?
   2. Experiment B: Given a profile searches videos about **dogs** on Google search, will dog videos be more likely to be recommended on **Youtube**?